NSLS-II/archiver-appliance/README.md

 Always remember to type "help(aa.function_name)", i.e. help(aa.delete_pvs_and_data)
 if you look for advanced usages of a function provided by this package.

+You can install this package to the python system path (i.e./usr/local/lib/python*/dist-packages/) so that other people can use it.
+This is how to install this package locally (suppose you are already in the directory "archiver-appliance"):

+    sudo python setup.py install

 ==More info ...==